Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 As mentioned above, the dangerous areas in Cancun are not places you will accidentally find yourself in.

-They are far away from the beaches and tourist centers and they are not attractive in any possible way.
+They are far away from the beaches and tourist centers, and they are not attractive in any way.
 There are plenty of areas of Cancun that you can explore without needing to worry about violent and drug-related crimes.

-Please though, keep in mind that anywhere you go you should stay aware of your surroundings and keep an eye on your personal belongings.
+Please keep in mind that wherever you go, stay aware of your surroundings and keep an eye on your personal belongings.
 Petty theft is a thing not only in Cancun or Mexico but everywhere, unfortunately.

-Anyway, here are some safe places where you can spend time in Cancun.
+Anyway, here are some safe places to spend time in Cancun.

 ✔️ Cancun Hotel Zone